 I’m talking about; Jeff Bridges in “The Big Lebowski”.
 Super chill, quiet eyed, “I’ve got this” type of personality pretty much sums him up.
 The Dude abides.

 The white guy that would just as soon be brown.
-When the mud is available, he’ll be diving into it.
-More than once I’ve wondered who that light-brown horse is over on yonder side of the pasture.
-Better-suited for intermediate/experienced riders, Rosco is a sensitive guy that just needs a reassuring handling these beautiful boys!
+When the mud is available, he'll be diving into it.
+More than once I've wondered who that light-brown horse is over on yonder side of the pasture.
+Let's just say that he knows how to get the morning off by being so dirty!

 Rico - Just love his color!

-A very handsome fellah with the most beautiful brown/orange eyes you can imagine.
-I dubbed him “Rico Suave” quite immediately upon meeting him.
-He’s pretty independent and likes to be near the front of the line.
-Great for intermediate experienced riders because he keeps a good pace, but is calm enough for beginners.
+A very handsome fella with the most beautiful brown/orange eyes you can imagine.
+I dubbed him "Rico Suave" quite immediately upon meeting him.
+He's pretty independent and competitive, so he likes to be near the front of the line.

 A horse couldn’t have a more appropriate name.
 “Clown” (English translation) is just that.
 He’s multi-colored, (a buckskin with tall white stocks and black points), and has a comical, sassy personality to match.
 He might be a bit smaller than some, but he makes up for it in attitude!